ortus-boxlang/boxlang-docs/language/components/README.md

 ## Component Attributes

 The `component` construct can also have many attributes or name-value pairs that will give it some extra functionality for SOAP/REST web services and for Hibernate ORM Persistence.
-Each Boxlang engine provides different capabilities.
+Each BoxLang engine provides different capabilities.
 You can find all of them here: [https://cfdocs.org/cfcomponent](https://cfdocs.org/cfcomponent).
 Below are the most common ones:

 * `accessors` - Enables automatic getters/setters for properties
 * `extends` - Provides inheritance via the path of the Component \(CFC\)